 Do I have a Levaquin Lawsuit?

 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Levaquin Lawsuits.
-We are handling individual litigation nationwide and currently accepting new Levaquin peripheral neuropathy cases in all 50 states.
+We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.

-Free Levaquin Lawsuit Evaluation: If you or a loved one developed peripheral neuropathy after taking Levaquin, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Levaquin Suit and we can help.
+Free Confidential Case Evaluation: Again, if you were injured by Levaquin side effects, you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and we can help.